British Heart Foundation: The Big Beat Challenge

 In 2019, The British Heart Foundation launched the Big Beat Challenge, a global competition with a single award of £30m for the research team who proposed a transformational solution to any cardiovascular disease.
 The Big Beat Challenge was open to applications from any country globally, and accepted proposals in any research area related to cardiovascular disease.
 Based on a panel of BHF research-funding committee members and an International Advisory panel, a shortlist was finalised in January 2020 to include a robotic heart, a 'Google map' of atherosclerosis, a project harnessing artificial intelligence (AI) and wearables to create a cardiovascular digital twin of a patient, and a genetic cure for inherited heart conditions.

 CureHeart, led by co-PIs Professor Hugh Christian Watkins and Professor Christine Seidman, which aims to find a cure for genetic cardiomyopathies, was announced as the winner of the Big Beat Challenge in July 2022.

 Fundraising

 BHF fundraising events accounted for nearly £54m of income in 2019-20.

 The BHF won the bid to be named as the London Marathon charity partner for the 2022 raise, aiming to raise £3m through the partnership to invest in clinical research.

 The annual London to Brighton Bike Ride is a flagship fundraising event, with over 16,000 cyclists and raising over £2.8m.
 The event was cancelled in 2020 and 2021, and was expected to return in 2022 with PureGym as the sponsor.

+Wealth screening

+In 2016, the BHF was fined by the UK Information Commissioner's Office after finding that it had breached data protection legislation by using external bodies to analyse supporters' financial status for fundraising purpose, a practice known as 'wealth screening'.
+BBC News Online reported that, "Information Commissioner Elizabeth Denham said donors had not been informed of the charity's practices, and were therefore unable to consent or object to them."
+She suggested other charities could also be engaged in similar activities.